BC-SECURITY/Empire-Cli/README.md

 Empire-Cli
 =============================
-The new Empire Cli is a a python command-line application written using [python-prompt-toolkit](https://github.com/prompt-toolkit/python-prompt-toolkit).
+The new Empire CLI is a a python command-line application written using [python-prompt-toolkit](https://github.com/prompt-toolkit/python-prompt-toolkit).
-It provides many enhancements over the cli built into the server including:
+It provides many enhancements over the current CLI including:
 * Support for multiple users at a time
 * Custom agent shortcuts
 * Enhanced autocomplete